Capcom U.S.A. Inc. v. Data East Corp.

 Capcom U.S.A.
 Inc. v.
 Data East Corp., 1994 WL 1751482 (N.D.
-Cal, 1994) was a 1994 legal case related to the copyright of video games, where Capcom alleged that Data East's game Fighter's History infringed the copyright of Capcom's game Street Fighter II.
-It was revealed that the design documents for Fighter's History contained several references to Street Fighter II, leading Capcom to sue Data East for damages, as well as a preliminary injunction to stop the distribution of the infringing game.
+Cal, 1994) was a 1994 legal case in which the video game developer Capcom alleged that Data East's game Fighter's History infringed the copyright of its game Street Fighter II.
+The design documents for Fighter's History contained several references to Street Fighter II, leading Capcom to sue Data East for damages, as well as a preliminary injunction to stop the distribution of Fighter's History.

 In spite of the intentional similarities between the two games, the court concluded that Data East did not infringe upon Capcom's copyright, as most of these similarities were not protected under copyright.
 Judge William H. Orrick Jr. applied a legal principle known as the merger doctrine, where courts will not grant copyright protection where it would effectively give someone a monopoly over an idea.